sigasi/sigasi_insights/tech/preview.md

 ## Markdown markup in comments

-VHDL and SystemVerilog comments are now processes with a [Markdown processor](https://en.wikipedia.org/wiki/Markdown).
+VHDL and SystemVerilog comments are now processed with a [Markdown processor](https://en.wikipedia.org/wiki/Markdown).
 This allows to add markup (e.g. bold, code, paragraphs, hyperlinks,...) to comments.
 This results in nicer hovers and documentation.

 ![MarkDown in comments](/releasenotes/3.8/markdown_comments.png "markdown comments")